MartinGurasvili/Fumikari-Ebook-Reader/README.md

 # Fumikari E-Reader - Online Ebook Reader

 A modern e-reader web application built with React, TypeScript, and Vite.
 Specially designed for language learning with support for Migaku, Yomichan, and other browser extensions.
-Supports both PDF and EPUB files with cloud storage integration via AWS S3.
+Supports both PDF and EPUB files.

 ## ✨ Key Features

 - **Drag and drop support** for PDFs and EPUBs
-- **Cloud storage** with AWS S3 integration
 - **Automatic cover art fetching** from the internet
 - **Accessibility features** and reading customization
 - **Reading progress tracking** with progress bars